 This grade gives intelligence services an idea of how likely the intelligence is to be true.

 Sharing: The final element requires an assessment of the information to ensure that if the information is shared, it wouldn’t put the source of the information at a risk of significant harm.
 For example, if the source is the only person who could have known something and this is acted upon, it will be obvious who provided this information to the authorities.
 This is assessed and split between lawful sharing permitted or lawful sharing permitted with conditions.

-Through this process all intelligence is submitted to police in its raw form from the source and goes through this assessment processes to be given a grade that informs the police how much value they can attribute to it and how they can use it.
+All intelligence is submitted to police and goes through the assessment processes.
+It is given a grade that informs the police how much value they can attribute to the information and how they can use it.

 What if the source wants to remain anonymous?

 On occasions people may provide information but ask to remain anonymous for a number of reasons.
 In these instances, their details should still be recorded on the form.
-This is sanitised and viewing it limited to a very small number of highly vetted officers and staff within NYP.
+This is sanitised and viewing is limited to a very small number of highly vetted officers and staff within North Yorkshire Police.